In today’s fast-paced industry, people rely on mobile…

 - Refine your website – Be sure to update all your information so it is accurate and relevant to the business you are doing.
 Improve the quality of your content in ways that make it more appealing to visitors.
 This can be done by including high-resolution images and optimized keywords that can easily lead clients to what they are looking for.

 With a greater understanding of how local search rankings are gauged, you are now in a much better position to hit your goals.
-For further details, have a look at the infographic guide on the art of local SEO below.
+For further details, have a look at the infographic guide to local SEO below.